Scattering below the ground state for the 2D non-linear Schr\"{o}dinger and Klein-Gordon equations revisited: Abstract

 \section{Abstract}

 We revisit the scattering problems for the 2D mass super-critical Schr\"{o}dinger and Klein-Gordon equations with radial data below the ground state in the energy space.
-We give an alternative proof of energy scattering for both defocusing and focusing cases using the ideas of Dodson-Murphy \citep{dodson2017new-radial}.
+We give an alternative proof of energy scattering for both defocusing and focusing cases using the ideas in [B. Dodson and J. Murphy, Proceedings of the American Mathematical Society, 145, 4859 (2017)].
 Our results also include the exponential type nonlinearities which seems to be new for the focusing exponential NLS.